A French Riviera Road Trip

 Where to Stay:

 Le Mas Candille - features one of the best SPA at the Riviera.
-Currently closed for renovations.
+It was closed for renovations and reopened in June 2024.
+The hotel comes with an Instagrammable infinity pool and offers Southern French cuisine in a romantic setting.

 Grasse